joshuabecker91/algorithmPractice/README.md

 "# algorithmPractice"
-root directory are all HackerRank
+root directory algorithms are all from HackerRank